 Heureka, the Finnish Science Centre

-The joy of discovery!
+Joy of discovery!

-Everyone falls in love with science.
+Everyone will fall in love with science.

-We base it on researched information
+We base ourselves on research.

-We inspire everyone to be curious
+We inspire everyone to be curious.

-We act responsibly
+We act sustainably.

-We learn and succeed together
+We learn and succeed together.

 The history of Heureka